gesellkammer/loristrck-old/README.rst

 ----

 The main goal was as an analysis tool for the package `sndtrck`, which implements an agnostic data structure to handle partial tracking information.
-So if `trckr` is installed, it can be used as:
+So if `sndtrck` is installed, it can be used as:

 ::

     import sndtrck
     spectrum = sndtrck.analyze_loris("/path/to/sndfile", resolution=50)
     print spectrum.chord_at(0.5)